mtds/sysadmin_notes/interviews/README.md

 ### A TCP connection on a network can be uniquely defined by 4 things.
 What are those things?

+The TCP layer on either sides maintains table entries corresponding to the 4-tuple: remote-ip-address, remote-port, source-ip-address, source-port.
+This 4-tuple uniquely identifies a connection.

 ### When a client running a web browser connects to a web server, what is the source port and what is the destination port of the connection?

-### How do you add an IPv6 address to a specific interface?

 ### You have added an IPv4 and IPv6 address to interface eth0.
 A ping to the v4 address is working but a ping to the v6 address gives you the response sendmsg: operation not permitted.
 What could be wrong?

 ### What is SNAT and when should it be used?

+__Source Network Address Translation__ (SNAT), usually implemented in Linux with iptables, let the network stack to rewrite the Source IP address in the IP header of the packet.
+This is necessary, for example, when several hosts have to share an Internet connection.
+We can then turn on ip forwarding in the kernel, and write an SNAT rule which will translate all packets going out from our local network to the source IP of our own Internet connection.
+Without doing this, the outside world would not know where to send reply packets, since our local networks mostly use the IANA specified IP addresses which are allocated for LAN networks.
+If we forwarded these packets as is, no one on the Internet would know that they were actually from us.
+The SNAT target does all the translation needed to do this kind of work, letting all packets leaving our LAN look as if they came from a single host, which would be our firewall.

 ### Explain how could you ssh login into a Linux system that DROPs all new incoming packets using a SSH tunnel.

 ### How do you stop a DDoS attack?

-### How can you see content of an ip packet?
+### How can you see the content of an IP packet?

+1. ``tcpdump -i eth0 -s0 -n -w /tmp/capture port some_port &``
+2. ``tcpdump -r /tmp/capture -A``

 ### What is IPoAC (RFC 1149)?